SuReaper/HSK.ai/README.md

 ## Architecture

-Four layers, each doing one job: the client captures intent and gets it signed, the serverless layer routes requests, the core engine does the actual reasoning and mandate-building, and the on-chain layer is where the payment becomes real.
+Four layers: the client captures intent and gets it signed, the serverless layer routes requests between them, the core engine builds mandates and quotes routes, and the on-chain layer is where settlement actually happens.

 ```mermaid
 flowchart TD